silam741852963/RAGGIN/README.md

 ---

-Here’s the updated **Getting Started** section with the new installation guide integrated and the option for both Docker pull and local build preserved:

----

 ## 🚀 Getting Started

 To make **RAGGIN** fully operational, ensure that the following components are installed and configured properly: